I Tried Louhan Patting for a Year — Here’s What Happened

 The sides of the neck — helps prevent sore throats

-Forehead & back of neck — aids sinus and reduces headaches, stimulates bladder meridian and endrocrine system
+Forehead & back of neck — aids sinus and reduces headaches, stimulates bladder meridian and endocrine system

 Corner of eyes — gall bladder